-To help them prosper in the 21st century, a group of about 70 advanced and emerging economies in Asia, Africa and Europe has planned infrastructure investments worth an estimated US$6 trillion.
-These countries don't want high-carbon, 20th-century infrastructure.
+To help them prosper in the twenty-first century, a group of about 70 advanced and emerging economies in Asia, Africa and Europe has planned infrastructure investments worth an estimated US$6 trillion.
+These countries don't want high-carbon, twentieth-century infrastructure.
 More and more of them are making it clear through their national climate plans that they want modern, sustainable, climate-resilient solutions.

 The need to fill this infrastructure gap is one of the most important economic and business opportunities of the century.
 But who will capitalise on it?

 The Chinese government, for one, has made it clear that it wants its financial institutions and companies to play a leading role.
 In May 2017, the Chinese government pledged US$113 billion in "special" government funds to encourage its banks and enterprises to invest in Africa, Asia and Europe under its "Belt and Road Initiative" (BRI).

 China can play a massive role in meeting green infrastructure needs worldwide, but only if it can align its financial flows with low-carbon investments in BRI countries.

 To understand the scale of the investment opportunity for China, it is helpful to put some numbers on the table.
 World Resources Institute recently collaborated with colleagues at Boston University's Global Development Policy Center to examine BRI countries' national climate plans, or "Nationally Determined Contributions (NDCs)" submitted as part of the international Paris Agreement on climate change.
 Of all the NDCs, we focused on the 31 that contain quantitative targets and estimated the financing required to meet them.

 Our research teams found enormous opportunities.
 Those 31 countries alone will need about US$470 billion just to implement renewable energy commitments.
 About half of that would finance solar photovoltaic (PV) projects, and 40% would go to wind and hydropower.